 3. The majority of the judges making the awards are recognised as Poultry Club Judges.

 4. To award the section cards the minimum number of classes and entries for each section are:

-NB Separate Cards for Goose, Heavy Duck, Light Duck and Bantam Duck are awarded when there are 4 classes and 20 entries for these categories.
+NB Separate Cards for Goose, Heavy Duck, Light Duck and Bantam Duck are awarded when there are 4 classes.

 Utility here means pure breeds.
 It is possible for shows to put on a class for Hybrids if requested.

 5. The bronze awards are given to the best exhibit in sections a.-k.
-One exhibit annot win two awards, it qualifies only for the award of the section in which it is entered.
+One exhibit cannot win two awards, it qualifies only for the award of the section in which it is entered.

-8. Juniors (under 11) compete in special classes in front of a judge when their knowledge of the breed, handling and show preparation are assessed in addition to the quality of the exhibit.
+7. Junior Handlers can compete in special classes in front of a judge when their knowledge of the breed, handling and show preparation are assessed in addition to the quality of the exhibit.
 Junior Handler classes are open to juniors aged from 5 to 16 years of age on the day of the show, and different age classes may be scheduled.

 The Regionals offer prestige cards embossed in gold and these are much sought after.
 Five cards of a kind qualify the exhibitor for Poultry Club Special Trophies.